hodlone/btc-node-proxy/README.md

 ### ZMQ
 If you wish to raise `btc-node-proxy` directly in the host machine you'll need to install `ZMQ` which is needed to receive block and transaction events from a `bitcoin-core` node, provided the node has been started with necessarry zmq flags.

-## Development
-### Host

-To start the service from the host simply do `make watch`, this will start the proxy and any changes made to any files ending with `.go` will trigger a rebuild of the service.

-See Dependencies section for details on how to start on the host.

-### Docker